 The current year should also serve as an interesting litmus test for what effect legalized sports betting may have on the ease of passing DFS legislation.

 It’s possible that the increasingly reduced stigma surrounding sports betting – an activity with which DFS was often conflated in past years – will create an easier path to DFS legalization.
 And, in some states, the two activities could certainly be included as part of an omnibus “gaming” package designed to produce several new sources of tax revenue for a jurisdiction.

-Latest reports show that DFS generated approximately $3.2 billion in entry fees and $335 million in revenue during the 2017-18 fiscal year.
+Reports show that DFS generated approximately $3.2 billion in entry fees and $335 million in revenue during the 2017-18 fiscal year, for example..

 There are undeniably some similarities between DFS and sports betting, not the least of which is the fact they are both “graded” based on the outcome of sporting events.

 However, while sports betting payouts can often be centered on team-based results, DFS success is based on individual player statistics.
 Even then, there are certainly exceptions.
 For example, proposition bets are often based on whether a player surpasses a certain statistical milestone.

 The debate of whether DFS is ultimately just a form of sports-based gambling akin to traditional sports betting is one that will never be settled in the eyes of some.
 In states where DFS has already been expressly legalized, the activity has been established as officially distinct from sports betting.

 In some jurisdictions where it’s yet to achieve legal status, though, the very question of whether the two are sufficiently different has been a major obstacle toward the advancement of legislation.